Manage an event in a bot as described in the following sections:

 -

-- Save - Save the app.
+Save the app.

-Configure an event
+Configure an app event

-For a data change event, configure the following settings:
+To add an app event, configure the following settings:

 Setting |